Reverend Edward Stevens (1832 – 1898)

 Edward Stevens and his wife are buried in Sibford Churchyard.
 Their son Frank Lascelles sculpted a statue of a bronze angel in 1928 and placed it on their grave as a memorial.
 This statue, known by villagers as the Spirit of Sibford, was stolen from the Churchyard in 1999 but fortunately recovered in 2000 and replaced in its original position.

-Stevens maintained a daily handwritten diary in about twelve notebooks, over the years 1871 to 1897.
-Some of these books have been lost; however, seven remain, together with some typed transcripts of selections from the whole diary made in the 1970s by Leslie Baily.
+Stevens maintained a handwritten diary in about twelve notebooks, over the years 1871 to 1897.
+Some of these books have been lost; however, seven remain, together with some typed (occasionally handwritten) transcripts of selections from the whole diary made in the 1970s by Leslie Baily.

 We have begun a project to transcribe all available diary entries onto this website – slowly but surely!
 Start your reading here.
 Some notes about the transcriptions: